michipriv/codeDoku/doc/overview.md

     list: A list of dictionaries containing class and method information, or function information.
 # Datei: ./modules/help.py
   ## Funktion: print_help(prog_name)
+    Docstring: Kommandozeilen
+Displays a help message describing the command-line options for the program.

+The message includes:
+    - Program usage
+    - Available options and their descriptions
+    - Example command invocations

+The options explained include:
+    - -p: Generates the project overview and saves it in both Markdown and HTML formats.
+    - -h: Displays the help message and exits the program.
+    - -z: Specifies the output directory for saving the generated files (Markdown and HTML).

+Args:
+    prog_name (str): The name of the program for which the help is being generated.

+Example usage:
+    - python {prog_name} -p
+    - python {prog_name} -h
+    - python {prog_name} -p -z /Path/to/TargetDirectory
+    Kommandozeilen-Hilfe: Kommandozeilen
-    Docstring: Displays a help message describing the command-line options for the program.
+Displays a help message describing the command-line options for the program.

 The message includes:
     - Program usage